 Some documents have rarer stamps but as the focus is on the document type and tax, they are not necessarily called out but add to the overall impression of the exhibit.
-Rare usages such as the Certificate of Damage (2 known), Warehouse Receipt (less than 10 EMUs), the Letters of Administration EMU (less than 5 known), Bond and Bill of Lading EMUs (less than 7 known) Sale of Ship (7 recorded for the 1863 rates), among others show the difficulty in developing an exhibit such as this.
+Rare usages such as the Certificate of Damage (6 known), Charter Party (less than 10 known), Warehouse Receipt (less than 10 EMUs), the Letters of Administration EMU (less than 5 known), Bond and Bill of Lading EMUs (less than 7 known), Sale of Ship (7 recorded for the 1863 rates), Original Process Judgement Note (fewer than 10 Recorded) among others show the difficulty in developing an exhibit such as this.
 The condition on many items is exceptional for their relative age.